playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 }
 ---

-> Before we can dive into how many front-end frameworks that you may have heard of work, we need to set a baseline of information.
-If you're already familiar with how the DOM represents a tree and how the browser takes that information and utilizes it, great!
-You're ready to read ahead!
-Otherwise, it's strongly suggested that you take a look at [our post introducing the concepts](https://unicorn-utterances.com/posts/understanding-the-dom/) required to understanding some of the baseline to this post
+> Before we can dive into how many front-end frameworks work, we need to set a baseline of information.
+If you're already familiar with how the DOM represents a tree and how the browser takes that information and utilizes it, great; You're ready to read ahead!
+Otherwise, it's strongly suggested that you look at [our post introducing the concepts](https://unicorn-utterances.com/posts/understanding-the-dom/) required to understand some of the baselines of this post.

 You may have heard about various frameworks and libraries that modern front-end developers utilize to build large-scale applications.
-Some of these frameworks you may have heard of are Angular, React, and Vue.
-While each of these libraries bring their own strengths and weaknesses, many of the core concepts are shared between them.
+Among these frameworks, there are Angular, React, and Vue.
+While each of these libraries brings its own strengths and weaknesses, many of the core concepts are shared between them.

-With this course, we're going to be outlining core concepts that are shared between them and how you can implement them in code in all three of the frameworks.
+With this course, we will outline core concepts shared between them and how you can implement them in code in all three of the frameworks.
 This should provide a good reference when trying to learn one of these frameworks without a pre-requisite knowledge or even trying to learn another framework with some pre-requisite of a different one.

-Let's first explain why frameworks like Angular, React, or Vue differ from other libraries that may have come before it, like jQuery.
+First, let's explain why frameworks like Angular, React, or Vue differs from other libraries that may have come before them, like jQuery.

-It all comes down to a single core concept at the heart of each of them: **Componentization**.
+It all comes down to a single core concept at the heart of each: **Componentization**.

 # What's an app, anyway?